 Sarah’s experience before Slack

 At her previous company, Sarah found it really hard to stay up to date on everything that affected her work.
-Her email inbox was a jumble of one-to-one conversations and giant reply-all threads, and sometimes she had no idea that key conversations were happening at all.
+Her email inbox was a jumble of one-on-one conversations and giant reply-all threads, and sometimes she had no idea that key conversations were happening at all.

 How A1 use Slack